 Man oh man, sometimes having been a nanny is good.
 Like solid feeding, for example.
 I know that gagging is part of it and that gagging can LOOK like choking but is not actually choking.
 I even know what to do in the event of actual choking, having both my infant first aid and CPR certificates.
 But other times, having been a nanny is bad.
 Like, I’m not being paid to watch my kiddo and enrich ever minutia of his existence.
-And, sometimes, *gasp* I actually have other shit to do.
+And, sometimes, *gasp* I actually have other stuff to do.
 Yeah… let’s talk about that for a second.
+If you’re feeling the same way and you need some time by yourself to get stuff DONE, click here and have a look into nanny services offered.

 My entire life I have been paid to watch kids.
 Well, not watch per se, though there was a fair amount of eyes on the kiddos happening, so they didnt get run over or run with sharps.
 What I was really being paid to do was to enrich them.
 As a nanny and then a teacher it was my sole task to make sure that the kids I was entrusted with came out brighter, more engaged, happier, and flourishing.
 My time with them was conducted with a purpose.
 I mean, I’m certain most of the parents I interacted with thought “God damn it, I’m paying you to be involved with the children, be involved damn it!”